 The leadership which this officer displayed during the advance and his determination to escape capture is worthy of the highest praise.

-After the war, in 1945, Lathbury returned to the Airborne Forces and resumed command of his old unit, the 3rd Parachute Brigade, now a part of the 6th Airborne Division.
-He commanded them for a year in Palestine, and was later awarded a knighthood and promoted to General.
-He was also the Colonel Commandant of the Parachute Regiment from 1961-65.
+In 1945, Lathbury was given command of his old unit, the 3rd Parachute Brigade which was now a part of the 6th Airborne Division, and led them for a year in Palestine.
+He was later awarded a knighthood and promoted to General, and was also Colonel Commandant of the Parachute Regiment from 1961-65.

 See also: Operation Pegasus: Evasion Report, Maj-Gen Urquhart, Maj Hibbert, Lt Heaps.